-Arnold Hugh Kennedy, B.S.A., V.S., B.V.Sc., D.V.Sc., succeeded Dr. Alan Secord at Kirkfield in 1931.
-Dr. Kennedy, who will continue to weave through this history like a golden thread, deserved one more degree - D.D.
+Arnold Hugh Kennedy, B.S.A., V.S., B.V.Sc., D.V.Sc., succeeded Dr Alan Secord at Kirkfield in 1931.
+Dr Kennedy, who will continue to weave through this history like a golden thread, deserved one more degree - D.D.
 (Doctor of Deviltry).
-Behind that shy, pleasant and ingenuous exterior lurked a mischevious and inventive mind.
-In retrospect, the number and variety of pranks he commited would be a chapter on their own.
+Behind that shy, pleasant and ingenious exterior lurked a mischievous and inventive mind.
+In retrospect, the number and variety of pranks he committed would be a chapter on their own.
 It won't be written because it brings back too many painful memories of undeserved punishments.
 Who would suspect Arnold the angelic, when Rendle the rip was, conveniently at hand?

 Dr. Law continued his association, in his spare time, with the Quebec mink business in particular.
-His advice and counsel in lectures and articles was eagerly sought and greatly appreciated.
+His advice and counsel in lectures and articles were eagerly sought and greatly appreciated.

 "In 1941 I accepted a position in charge of the Department of Parasitology and teaching on the faculty of the Ontario Veterinary College."

 At this stage, we are guilty of getting ahead of our story.
-We will leave Dr. A. H. Kennedy and his appointment to the College staff and go back eleven years to when Anthony Augustus Kingscote V.S., B.V.Sc., D.V.Sc., was appointed head of Parasitology at the Ontario Veterinary College in 1930.
-As Dr. Kingscote had just completed three years in private fox practice, it was natural that the local fox ranchers turned to him for advice and assistance.
+We will leave Dr A. H. Kennedy and his appointment to the College staff and go back eleven years to when Anthony Augustus Kingscote V.S., B.V.Sc., D.V.Sc., was appointed the head of Parasitology at the Ontario Veterinary College in 1930.
+As Dr Kingscote had just completed three years in private fox practice, it was natural that the local fox ranchers turned to him for advice and assistance.
 He organized short courses at the College for fox ranchers in the beginning and later for mink ranchers as well.
-Dr. Ronald Gwatkin and other staff people helped in these educational programs.
+Dr Ronald Gwatkin and other staff people helped in these educational programs.

 In 1932, Edward Rendle Bowness V.S., B.V.Sc., graduated into a world so depressed that it would trade a brace of college degrees for a square meal.
 Older established veterinarians were accepting butter, eggs and other farm produce for their fees.
-As I couldn't find a veterinary supply company or a car agency that would accept butter and eggs I had to give up the idea of a private practice and seek a position that provided food, lodging and hopefully, a few dollars.
-I got food and lodging from one of our professors who had a private practice; instead of dollars I got the privilege of baby sitting his young son.
-I should have drowned him in his diaper pail when I had the chance, because later when he became an eminent professor on the vet campus, he knocked me out of the championships in more than one curling bonspeil.
+As I couldn't find a veterinary supply company or a care agency that would accept butter and eggs I had to give up the idea of private practice and seek a position that provided food, lodging and hopefully, a few dollars.
+I got food and lodging from one of our professors who had a private practice; instead of dollars, I got the privilege of babysitting his young son.
+I should have drowned him in his diaper pail when I had the chance because later when he became an eminent professor on the vet campus, he knocked me out of the championships in more than one curling bonspiel.

 Later that summer, I was hired by Tarnedge Foxes, Sabattis, New York to be the ranch manager.
 It was the oldest fox ranch in the United States, having started in 1910.
 The owner Charles M. Daniels, a most decent man, gave me a free hand to experiment.
 I had begun to suspect that our approach to the parasite problem was wrong and also began to realize our abysmal lack of nutritional knowledge.

-Fox pens were ground floored enclosures large in area and seeded down by generations of foxes, with hook worm, round worm and lung worm eggs.
+Fox pens were ground-floored enclosures large in area and seeded down by generations of foxes, with hookworm, roundworm and lungworm eggs.
 In the warm months, these eggs hatched and re-infested the foxes.
-Pills and pilling was, at best, a desperate rear guard action against hook worm and round worm.
-We had nothing to combat lung worm and it was a real threat to end the fox business.
+Pills and pilling were, at best, a desperate rear guard action against hookworm and roundworm.
+We had nothing to combat lungworm and it was a real threat to end the fox business.

-We did fecal tests once a month and in relatively short time they were parasite free.
+We did fecal tests once a month and in a relatively short time, they were parasite-free.
 The foxes bred and reproduced as well as the ones in the ground pens.
 We were convinced, but how do you sell an industry on a radical new idea?
 One old rancher summed it up when shown the pens and the results, saying "Doc, it looks fine but remember we are not raising canaries."

 The method of feeding foxes had changed little from Sir Charles Dalton's day.
-On most ranches adults were fed chunk meat and fish the year round.
+On most ranches, adults were fed chunk meat and fish the year-round.
 Pups might be fed a slop diet for two months and then fed chunk food like the adults.
-The only time the diet could be supplemented with vitamins, minerals and other valuable ingredients was in this two month puppyhood period.
+The only time the diet could be supplemented with vitamins, minerals and other valuable ingredients was during this two-month puppyhood period.

 Back in Ontario, things were stirring.
-In the February, 1936, issue of the Canadian Silver Fox and Fur, on the same editorial page that announced Dr. R. G. Law's resignation, the editor notes under the title of "What of the Farm" the following: "On receiving word of Dr. Law's resignation, Canadian Silver Fox and Fur interviewed Mr. D. J. Taylor, Deputy Minister of Game and Fisheries, with a view to ascertaining what arrangements would be made for carrying on the work so well started by Dr. Law.
-Mr. Taylor stated that, in his opinion, it would be a difficult selection to choose a man to fill Dr. Law's place.
-Further, that as Ontario fur farmers have been agitating for some time to have fur farming placed under the department of Agriculture, now would be an opportune time for the change to be effected The Hon.
+In the February 1936, issue of the Canadian Silver Fox and Fur, on the same editorial page that announced Dr. R. G. Law's resignation, the editor notes under the title of "What of the Farm" the following: "On receiving word of Dr Law's resignation, Canadian Silver Fox and Fur interviewed Mr D. J. Taylor, Deputy Minister of Game and Fisheries, to ascertain what arrangements would be made for carrying on the work so well started by Dr Law.
+Mr Taylor stated that, in his opinion, it would be a difficult selection to choose a man to fill Dr Law's place.
+Further, as Ontario fur farmers have been agitating for some time to have fur farming placed under the Department of Agriculture, now would be an opportune time for the change to be effected The Hon.
 Duncan Marshall, Minister of Agriculture, has already been consulted and has, we understand, tentatively agreed to add this branch to provincial agricultural activities.
-Further conferences will be held when Mr. Marshall returns from the Old Country and decisions reached as to the new set up.
+Further conferences will be held when Mr. Marshall returns from the Old Country and decisions are reached as to the new setup.
 In the event of the switch being made, the new location of the Government fur ranching unit will likely be Guelph.

-"There is the situation as it stands at date of writing, February 10th.
-When the proposed plans are consumated and the details available, fur farmers will receive full information through the columns of the Canadian Silver Fox and Fur."
+"There is the situation as it stands at the date of writing, February 10th.
+When the proposed plans are consummated and the details available, fur farmers will receive full information through the columns of the Canadian Silver Fox and Fur."

-In January 1937, as Head of the Department of Fur Bearing animals, I journeyed to Kirkfield with Dr. C. D. McGilvray, Principal of the Ontario Veterinary College to check on the materials and equipment to be moved to Guelph.
+In January 1937, as Head of the Department of Fur-Bearing Animals, I journeyed to Kirkfield with Dr C. D. McGilvray, Principal of the Ontario Veterinary College to check on the materials and equipment to be moved to Guelph.
 We met Charles Brotherston, the ranch manager, who had stayed on as caretaker after the research work was terminated.
-Charlie rented the premises from Game and Fisheries afterwards and raised game-birds.
-In the late 1940's the farm was sold and the houses used as summer cottages.
+Charlie rented the premises from Game and Fisheries afterwards and raised game birds.
+In the late 1940s, the farm was sold and the houses were used as summer cottages.